extragood-io/jumpwire-docs/docs/flows/stages.md

 ### Kinesis

-This trigger stage will tail a given Kinesis data stream and trigger a Flow run for each record read from the stream.
-It subscribes to all shards of the stream.
+A trigger stage that tails a given Kinesis data stream and trigger a Flow run for each record read from the stream.
+It will tail all shards of the stream.

 The `action` for this stage is `kinesis`.